CodeMC/Documentation/docs/services/ci/integrations/setup-gitea.md

 Unlike other Sites is the setup for Gitea/Forgejo a little more complicated and requires some steps on the CI first.

 /// warning | Important
-Using this setup will trigger a build no matter the changes or targeted files.
+Using this setup will trigger a build, no matter the changes or targeted files.
 It will ignore any exclusion/inclusion settings of the Polling options.

 Use the [Periodic Builds](#setup-periodic-builds) setup to avoid this.